Preview Mode Links will not work in preview mode

 Ashley Kalagian Blunt is the author of Dark Mode, an internationally published psychological thriller.
 Her earlier books are How to Be Australian, a memoir, and My Name Is Revenge, collected fiction and essays.
 Her writing appears in the Sydney Morning Herald, Overland, Griffith Review, Sydney Review of Books, and more.
 Ashley is an enthusiastic teacher of writing and creativity.
 Originally from Canada, she has lived and worked in South Korea, Peru and Mexico.
 Find her on Twitter and Instagram or visit her website.

-James McKenzie Watson won the 2021 Penguin Literary Prize for his novel Denizen, which was published by Penguin Random House in 2022.
-Denizen also received a 2021 Varuna Residential Fellowship and a 2021 KSP Residential Fellowship.
-James' short stories have been recognised in Australian and international competitions.
+James McKenzie Watson is the author of Denizen, which won the 2021 Penguin Literary Prize and was shortlisted in 2023 Ned Kelly Awards for Best Debut.
 His writing has appeared in The GuardianMeanjinKill Your Darlings and the Newtown Review of Books.
+He has appeared at events including the Sydney Writers Festival, Newcastle Writers Festival and BAD Crime Sydney.
 He works as a nurse.
 Find him on Twitter and Instagram or visit his website.

 Sep 13, 2022